Psychology

 Credits 3

-This course examines the U.S. legal system through the use of psychological concepts, methods, and findings.
-It offers coverage of topics relevant to understanding how psychology interfaces with the legal system, it’s participants, and victims.
+This course examines the U.S. legal system using psychological concepts, methods, and findings.
+It offers coverage of topics relevant to understanding how psychology interfaces with the legal system, its participants, and victims.

 PY 411: Research I